rust-lang/book/second-edition/src/ch12-05-working-with-environment-variables.md

 case-insensitive function we’re about to add</span>

 Note that we’ve edited the old test’s `contents` too.
-We’ve added a new line with the text `“Duct tape”` using a capital D that shouldn’t match the query “duct” when we’re searching in a case-sensitive manner.
+We’ve added a new line with the text `"Duct tape."` using a capital D that shouldn’t match the query “duct” when we’re searching in a case-sensitive manner.
 Changing the old test in this way helps ensure that we don’t accidentally break the case-sensitive search functionality that we’ve already implemented.
 This test should pass now and should continue to pass as we work on the case-insensitive search.

-The new test for the case-*insensitive* search uses “rUsT” as its query.
-In the `search_case_insensitive` function we’re about to add, the query “rUsT” should match the line containing “Rust:” with a capital R and also the line “Trust me.” even though both have different casing than the query.
+The new test for the case-*insensitive* search uses `"rUsT"` as its query.
+In the `search_case_insensitive` function we’re about to add, the query `"rUsT"` should match the line containing `"Rust:"` with a capital R and match the line `"Trust me."` even though both have different casing than the query.
 This is our failing test, and it will fail to compile because we haven’t yet defined the `search_case_insensitive` function.
 Feel free to add a skeleton implementation that always returns an empty vector, similar to the way we did for the `search` function in Listing 12-16 to see the test compile and fail.

 ### Implementing the `search_case_insensitive` Function

 The `search_case_insensitive` function, shown in Listing 12-21, will be almost the same as the `search` function.
-The only difference is that we’ll lowercase the `query` and each `line` so whatever the case of the input arguments, they’ll be the same case when we check whether the line contains the query:
+The only difference is that we’ll lowercase the `query` and each `line` so whatever the case of the input arguments, they’ll be the same case when we check whether the line contains the query.

 <span class="filename">Filename: src/lib.rs</span>